blurrycontour/zuul-gerrit/doc/source/operation.rst

     zuul-scheduler

-Once run you should have two zuul-scheduler processes (if using the built-in gearman server, or one process otherwise).

 Before Zuul can run any jobs, it needs to load its configuration, most of which is in the git repositories that Zuul operates on.
 Start an executor to allow zuul to do that::